Ensures security and compliance with plans, rules, regulations, laws, and standards.

 • Need to quickly identify digital threats, everything from bad password attempts to DoS attacks

 • Timeliness of reaction to threats as they occur

 • Complexity of highly-distributed connected systems, cloud, sensors, monitors, and facilities

 • Difficult to pair the necessity of human involvement with automated systems when unusual or hard to predict situations occur

 Applications can detect harmful situations using a variety of technologies and integrations.
 Camera feeds are used to provide visual identification in real time.
 Server logs are used to detect DoS attacks.
 Alerts, notifications, automation and integration with multiple systems combine to integrate people and systems to respond in a timely and appropriate manner to threats.

-A VANTIQ application has been created to take advantage of available data streams and external micro-services to provide a number of security and compliance related capabilities.
-Starting with visual identification, cameras are located in strategic locations at a facility such as the entrance, data centers or high security clearance areas.
-These images are sent to VANTIQ which processes them using an external microservice that specializes in facial recognition comparing images taken in real time at specific locations to a list of images representing authorized personal.
-Security teams can be alerted when unauthorized access is identified and the live feed image sent to the security team so they can determine if the system correctly identified a security breach and respond accordingly.
+A VANTIQ application takes advantage of available data streams and external micro-services to provide a number of security and compliance-related capabilities.
+Starting with visual identification, cameras are located in strategic locations at a facility such as the entrance, data centers, high-security clearance areas, etc. These images are sent to the VANTIQ platform which processes them using an external service that specializes in facial recognition, comparing images taken in real time at specific locations to a list of images representing authorized personnel.
+Security teams are alerted when unauthorized access is identified and the live feed images are sent to the security team so they can determine if the system correctly identified a security breach.